PTechSoftware/csv_lib/README.md

     let closure = |_: &mut Row<'_>, target: Arc<Mutex<i32>>| {
         //Do some stuff
         // ...
-        //Access editable variable.(Use after process due it blocks) let mut lock = target.lock().unwrap();
+        //Access editable variable.(Use after process due it blocks).
+Omit this lock uf you can. let mut lock = target.lock().unwrap();
         *lock += 1;
     };